 - Another consequence of being uninsured is that you will be required to file proof of Financial Responsibility Insurance with the Vermont Department of Motor Vehicles

 - In addition to the penalties mentioned above, your license will be revoked by the Vermont Commissioner of Motor Vehicles if you are driving uninsured while in one of the following situations: when involved in an accident, fleeing a collision, driving under the influence of drugs or alcohol, driving a car without the consent of the car's owner, driving while your license is suspended or when it has already been revoked, or while driving in a reckless manner that results in the death of another person

 Some states require drivers to carry UM/UIM, or uninsured/underinsured motorist coverage.
 This coverage protects a driver if they get in an accident where the other party does not have auto insurance.
 Vermont requires UM/UIM coverage.
 The minimum UM/UIM coverage amounts for Vermont are $50,000 bodily injury protection per person, $100,000 bodily injury protection per accident, $10,000 property damage protection per claim.

-Some states have “No-Fault” laws where a policy holder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
-Vermont is not a “No-Fault” state.
+Some states have no-fault insurance laws where a policy holder will be reimbursed by their insurance company without proof of fault, and restricted in the right to seek reimbursement through the court system for losses caused by other parties.
+Vermont is not a no-fault state.

 Personal Injury Protection (PIP)